TezBaydu/Milestone-Project-1-Band/test.md

 #### Colour blindness testing
 - Extension RGBlind downloaded for testing against colour blindness Protanopia and Deuteranopia
     - Adjusted Home page h1 to have a contrasting background to work with Protanopia
+    - Music page adjustment on album titles as one album title was not working on parts of the page when scrolling via Protanopia testing.
+        Given all titles a dark background border to help identify album title, even through colour blindness.

 #### User Testing